 Pangong Tso, Ladakh

-Nestled at an altitude of 13,944 feet and stretching more than 62 miles long, the Pangong Tso salt lake perfectly embodies the majesty of Ladakh's landscapes.
-Its peaceful crystalline waters (which freeze over during the winter despite their high salt content) are surrounded by imposing mountains, creating a scene of rare beauty that draws in photographers from around the world.
-While two-thirds of the lake belongs to China, the final third, which belongs to India, is the most accessible.
-You can reach this stunning site in around five hours in a 4x4 from the town of Leh.
-A special permit is required to access the lake so plan ahead if you want to include this natural wonder in your itinerary.
+Sitting at an altitude of 13,944ft and stretching more than 62 miles long, Pangong Tso saline lake perfectly embodies the majesty of Ladakh's landscapes.
+Its peaceful, crystalline waters are framed by imposing mountains and draw in photographers from around the world.
+While two-thirds of the lake belongs to China, the rest belongs to India, and is the most accessible.
+You can reach this stunning site in around five hours in a 4x4 from the capital of Ladakh, Leh.
+A special permit is required to access the lake, so we’d recommend planning ahead if you want to include this impressive natural wonder in your itinerary.

 3